Cookies on this website

 Even if you do not hear from us, you are welcome to check your results.
 In this case, please telephone the surgery

 (0151 336 4121) after 2.00pm Monday to Friday.
+Alternatively results will be available for you to view on the NHS App.

 Our reception staff are not qualified to comment on results therefore it is your responsibility to check them and make any necessary follow-up appointment with the doctor.